VesperAkshay/qr-code-generator/README.md

 ## ✨Contributing

-We welcome contributions from the open-source community!
-If you'd like to contribute:
+We welcome all the contributions from the open-source community!
+If you'd like to contribute follow these steps:

 1. Fork the repository.
 2. Create a new feature branch